-- · Android 4.0 operating systems.
+- Android 4.0 or higher operating systems.

-- · Networking systems and concepts.
+- Networking systems and concepts.

-- · Wireless systems.
+- Wireless systems.

 - Security issues and concepts.
 In particular, the following systems need to be understood and properly setup:

 - Radius Server

-- Mobile Device Management Software (e.g., Remote MasterMindTM)
+- Mobile Device Management Software

-- Application Server (e.g., Web server or Terminal Emulation server)
+- Application Server (such as a Web server or Terminal Emulation server)